DigonIO/scheduler/doc/pages/examples/threading.rst

 Threading
 =========

-The :class:`~scheduler.core.Scheduler` is thread safe and supports parallel execution of pending :class:`~scheduler.job.Job`\ s.
+The |Scheduler| is thread safe and supports parallel execution of pending |Job|\ s.
-:class:`~scheduler.job.Job`\ s with a relevant execution time or blocking IO operations can delay each other.
+|Job|\ s with a relevant execution time or blocking IO operations
+can delay each other.

-.. warning:: When running :class:`~scheduler.job.Job`\ s in parallel, be sure that possible side effects
+.. warning:: When running |Job|\ s in parallel, be sure that possible side effects
     of the scheduled functions are implemented in a thread safe manner.

-The following examples show the difference between concurrent and parallel :class:`~scheduler.core.Scheduler`\ s:
+The following examples show the difference between concurrent and parallel
+|Scheduler|\ s:

 Concurrent execution
 --------------------

-By default the :class:`~scheduler.core.Scheduler` will execute its :class:`~scheduler.job.Job`\ s sequentially.
-The total duration when executing multiple :class:`~scheduler.job.Job`\ s will therefore be greater than the sum of the individual run times.
+By default the |Scheduler| will execute its
+|Job|\ s sequentially.
+The total duration when executing multiple
+|Job|\ s will therefore be greater than the sum of the individual
+run times.

 .. code-block:: pycon